jcardente/adventOfCode2020/day17/README.md

 ```

 One thing to note is that anytime a cube was activated, the size of the grid
-was expaneded so that it's neighbors would be considered in future simulation
+was expanded so that it's neighbors would be considered in future simulation
 steps.

 I also wrote a routine to get a cube's neighbor states,